upstarter/automata/README.md

 1. Code Reviews by core team members are required before merging and must be escalated if there is even the slightest concern of a design/logic flaw or incomplete testing.
 Imagine your building a rocket to mars and putting you and your family on it.
 Would you commmit that spaghetti code now?
 4. Every PR should have test coverage unless it is a trivial change or is approved by 2 core team members or designated reviewers.
-5. The ([BD](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, proper abstractions, and attention to detail.
-Be warned and feel entirely free to keep him informed of his failures to follow his own strict quality requirements. 😉
+5. The ([BD](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, accuracy, comprehensiveness.
+Be warned and feel entirely free to keep him informed of his failures to follow the strict quality requirements. 😉

 #### Testing Standards